Coccinellidae: Defense

 The bright warning colouration of many coccinellids discourage potential predators, warning of their toxicity.
-A 2015 study of five ladybird species found that their colouration honestly signalled their toxicity, implying the warning is genuine.
+A 2015 study of five species found that their colouration honestly signalled their toxicity, implying the warning is genuine.
 Species with more contrast with the background environment tended to be more toxic.
 Coccinellid haemolymph (blood) contains toxic alkaloids, azamacrolides and polyamines, as well as foul-smelling pyrazines.
 Coccinellids can produce at least 50 types of alkaloids.
-When disturbed, ladybirds further defend themselves with reflex bleeding, exuding drops from their tibio-femoral (knee) joints, effectively presenting predators with a sample of their toxic and bitter body fluid.
+When disturbed, coccinellids further defend themselves with reflex bleeding, exuding drops from their tibio-femoral (knee) joints, effectively presenting predators with a sample of their toxic and bitter body fluid.
 Predator-deterring poisons are particularly important for the immobile pupa.
 Access to food can affect the concentration of both pigments and toxins.

 The similarity of coccinellid patterning in red and orange with black markings has led to suggestions that they and some species of chrysomelids form Müllerian mimicry rings particularly to defend them from birds.
 Despite their chemical defenses, coccinellids are preyed on by some clerid beetles in the genus Enoclerus, several species of which are brightly coloured in red and black, and which possibly sequester the toxins of the prey to defend themselves against other predators.

 As an anti-predator defense, spiders of the genus Eresus, known as ladybird spiders, have evolved to replicate the patterns of coccinellids.
 This is a form of Batesian mimicry, as the spiders lack the chemicals.
 This resemblance is limited to adult male spiders which are actively searching for females and exposed – unlike the females and young, which remain sheltered in burrows.